-About a 4 hour drive from Havana, Santa Clara, is holds a special place in Cuba's revolutionary history.
+About a 4 hour drive from Havana, Santa Clara, holds a special place in Cuba's revolutionary history.
 Capital of province Villa Clara, this city is a mini pilgrimage destination for Che Guevara worshippers.
 As history develops, the city itself is trying to disembark purely from that reputation.
 This is embodied by its central, lively nightlife and being home to one of Cuba’s biggest universities.
 After all, 250,000 people reside here making it into Cuba’s top 5 largest cities by population.
-For the traveller, Santa Clara offers a more authentic alternative to the major tourist destinations in Cuba of Havana, Trinidad, and Vinales.
+For the traveler, Santa Clara offers a more authentic alternative to the major tourist destinations in Cuba of Havana, Trinidad, and Vinales.
 It's a good example of a more typical Cuban city where the everyday life of the locals is more evident and accessible.

 There’s no better place to start than at the centre of the city.
 Parque Vidal isn’t just geographically located in the centre; it’s the centre of everything else too.
 Traditionally designed yet spacious and crowded at the same time, this town square has a lively atmosphere that is particularly prominent in the evenings.
-Interestingly littered with a mix of colonial and neo-colonial buildings and structures, the streets become full quickly with all ages of workers, shoppers, travellers and local musicians.
+Interestingly littered with a mix of colonial and neo-colonial buildings and structures, the streets become full quickly with all ages of workers, shoppers, travelers and local musicians.
 One block up from Parque Vidal is Calle Independencia, a shopping street with lots of shops for local residents in local Cuban Pesos which provide a fascinating insight into the prices and what is available to Cubans via official channels.

 Famous for the Battle of Santa Clara, Santa Clara was taken over by a revolutionary battalion led by Che Guevara by the afternoon on New Years Eve 1958.
 It is seen as a decisive chapter in the revolution as President Batista escaped Cuba within 12 hours afterwards.